-We were excited to start an awesome road trip in the Keys and instead we started our vacation on a sour note, not getting our RV until after four o’clock and instantly hitting Miami’s Friday afternoon traffic.
+We were excited to start an awesome road trip in the Keys, but instead we started our vacation on a sour note, not getting our RV until after four o’clock and instantly hitting Miami’s Friday afternoon traffic.

 My Experience Renting Out Our RV

-Over the past year my wife and I have rented out our 2016 Winnebago Brave on several occasions.
-As part of this experience, I knew what a good experience looked like.
+Over the past year, my wife and I have rented out our 2016 Winnebago Brave on several occasions.
+Because of this, I knew what a good experience should look like.

-When renting our RV out we would cater to the needs of our renters.
+When renting our RV out, we would cater to the needs of our renters.
 We’d give them proper training on how to use the RV and absolutely make sure it was ready on time.
-As the starting point of their vacation, I knew promptness played a large role in the start of the trip.
+As the first step of any vacation, I understood that promptness played a large role in how things start out.

-From my perspective, it seems that Cruise America packs its schedule so tight it leaves no room for error.
+From my perspective, it seemed that Cruise America packed its schedule so tight, it left no room for error.
 After watching the training video for the fourth time, I wondered why they didn’t buffer more time between rentals.
 This would be a fairly obvious solution seeing as you have first time RVers driving 29 foot vehicles.
 There would inevitably need to be maintenance and cleaning time for the rigs.

-Several hours later, we eventually did take off in our RV.
+Several hours later, we finally took off in our RV.
 Our trip to the Keys was a blast and we didn’t have any more issues with the RV.
-Plus, Cruise America did allow us to return the rig late since we’d been delayed.
+Plus, Cruise America allowed us to return the rig late since they delayed our pick-up.

-Also, I hope if someone from Cruise America reads this they can take our experience as constructive criticism.
+I hope if someone from Cruise America reads this and can take our experience as constructive criticism.

-- Buffer more time between RV rentals (or hire additional employees to service the RVs)
+- Add more buffer time between RV rentals (or hire additional employees to service the RVs)

-- Train your staff to engage and interact better with customers (as you’re dealing with a fun travel event in someone’s life)
+- Train your staff to engage and interact better with customers.
+You’re dealing with a fun travel event in someone’s life!

-- Shell out for at least one roll of toilet paper that is pre-loaded into the RV
+- Shell out at least one pre-loaded roll of toilet paper into the RV

 - Include a coffee pot!
 We always tell our renters ahead of time what type of coffee maker we have on board.
 Life in the Cruise America with no way to make coffee was painful.

-As an alternative to renting an RV through a company like Cruise America, I’d advocate to rent directly through a peer to peer RV rental company like Outdoorsy (who we use to rent our RV).
-As I mentioned in the disclaimer at the top, my wife and I have rented our RV out through Outdoorsy several times over the past year and had nothing but positive experiences so far.
+As an alternative to renting an RV through a company like Cruise America, I’d advocate to rent directly through a peer to peer RV rental company like Outdoorsy.
+As I mentioned in the disclaimer at the top, my wife and I have rented our RV out through Outdoorsy several times over the past year and have had nothing but positive experiences so far.

 - You’re able to connect with actual RV owners.
 We’ve been able to spend ample time with our renters so they can test drive our RV and walk through all the features.
 Our goal is to make sure they feel extremely comfortable before taking off.
-Plus, throughout the trip they have my number and can reach me at any point (which is a great assurance for first time RVers).
+Plus, throughout the trip they have my number and can reach me at any point, which is a great reassurance for first time RVers.

 - There’s a higher level of service accountability with Outdoorsy.
 If for some reason an RV owner doesn’t provide you with a great rental experience, you’re able to rate them.
-If poor reviews continue, the RV owner will be removed from the platform if poor reviews continue.
+Outdoorsy removes the RV owner from the platform is poor reviews continue.
 This means a higher level of transparency and accountability with Outdoorsy users.

 - Your rental can be discreet.
 One knock that I have with Cruise America is the giant billboards on the side of their RV.
 I get it, it’s free advertising.
 But I’d much rather have a plain jane RV than drive a rig with a panting dog on the side door, next to the world’s largest picture of the Arches National Park.
 It screams to everyone around you that you’re a tourist.

-Dog murals aside, I’d rent an RV from a company like Outdoorsy for the same reason I prefer to stay in an AirBnB VS a hotel chain when possible — you receive a much more personal experience.
+Dog murals aside, I’d rent an RV from a company like Outdoorsy for the same reason I prefer to stay in an AirBnB instead of a hotel chain when possible: you receive a much more personal experience.
 You can connect with real people and you know your money is going directly to a small business owner.

 Plus, as an RV enthusiast who occasionally lists his RV for rent, I’m able to share this lifestyle with renters and/or future RV owners.
 I’m able to connect with them, support their vacation, and play a small role in helping them create new memories on the road.